jeastham1993/patterns-of-modern-apps/README.md

 ## Azure

 The Azure Container Apps deployment uses Terraform as the IaC tool.
 You must create a [dev.tfvars](./azure-container-apps/dev.tfvars) file under `./azure-container-apps/dev.tfvars`.

+You can also deploy Azure Container Apps using the `az containerapp up` command in the Azure CLI.

 Create dev.tfvars file